• Skip to primary navigation

 The japchae ingredients are separately cooked and combined at the end into a deliciously colorful dish.
 This traditional method is what makes this dish so special!
 Once you have the meat and vegetables prepared, it really doesn’t take much time to cook.

-Here, I’ve streamlined the process a little and cook some of the ingredients together, where appropriate.
+Here, I’ve streamlined the process a little and cook some ingredients together, where appropriate.
 Regardless, do not overcook the vegetables.
 The vegetables should be slightly crunchy or “al dente” to pair well with soft noodles.

 Seasonings: